ninjadev/nin/README.md

 ## Linting

-The frontend part of this project uses JSHint for linting.
+The frontend part of this project uses ESLint for linting.
-See the `.jshintrc` file in the frontend part of this project.
+See the `.eslintrc.js` file in the frontend part of this project.

 The demo itself and our own `dasBoot` uses the Google Closure Linter, please see this link for installation information.
 `https://developers.google.com/closure/utilities/docs/linter_howto`